People Website ︎

 Jen: What kind of weather station do you have at your house?

-Joey: I really like our Ambient Weather station.
+Joey: Ambient Weather station.
 You could pay more for a Davis, etc, but these work great, are user-friendly, and connect well with Weather Underground and a range of data supporting apps.

 Jen: Couple more questions.
 You’ve said that this has been “the best year ever” for habitat restoration plantings –– can you tell us why that is?